daodaofr/group_reid/data/README.md

-These file contains the group annotations.
+These files contain the group annotations.
 Each file contains a list with four elements, each element is a list.
 The four elements contains image names, group id, person ids, and person bounding boxes: